Evan R. Bernstein: Career

 In 2020, Bernstein spoke to the media about the rise in hate crimes as a result of the outbreak of the COVID-19 pandemic in the United States.
 Prior to the pandemic reaching the U.S., Bernstein spoke about how the Anti-Defamation League had uncovered early discussions about extremists planning to weaponize the virus.
 He called the findings "deeply disturbing, but not entirely surprising."
 Bernstein also commented on antisemitic incidents in the U.S. following the outbreak of COVID-19.

 In June 2020, Bernstein became the CEO and National Director of the Community Security Service (CSS), an American nonprofit organization that provides security to the Jewish community in the United States, primarily through trained community volunteers.

 Following antisemitic attacks in the U.S. during the 2021 Israel–Palestine crisis, Bernstein said, "We call on all Jewish institutions -- regardless of affiliation -- to heed the call to encourage its members to take basic steps towards becoming involved in volunteer security."
 In response to the January 2022 Colleyville synagogue hostage crisis, Bernstein said, "There's been more and more investment in security in the different major cities and communities around the country but it needs to stay that way.
 I think there needs to be reminders and the reminder shouldn't have to be a Colleyville."

 In 2021, Bernstein was selected to The Algemeiner's "Top 100 People Positively Influencing Jewish Life" list.

 In 2022, Bernstein co-founded the Interfaith Security Council, a coalition of New York City faith-based organizations that promote communal security and multifaith dialogue.

 In November 2023, Jewish Federations of North America (JFNA) hired Bernstein as its inaugural vice president of community relations.

+In September 2024, Bernstein spoke out about growing antisemitism in the healthcare space and in public schools.
+"We've been seeing health organizations, practices, schools, and associations take radical political positions whose only practical effect is to exclude Jews, as well as more blatant efforts to ostracize Jewish members of our community.
+We're hearing more and more concerns about this from our Federation communities across America.”

+On August 24, 2026, Bernstein will become the next chief executive officer of B’nai B’rith International, succeeding longtime CEO Daniel S. Mariaschin.
+B’nai B’rith “has a legacy unlike any other Jewish organization,” Bernstein said.
+“It has just such a rich and deep history, but it’s not just domestic, it’s international, and the partners that the organization has developed across Europe, South America, really around the globe, [are] really enticing and interesting and really unique.”